lbormann/darts-wled/README.md

 ### Prerequisite

-You need to have a running caller - https://github.com/lbormann/autodarts-caller - (latest version)
+* You need to have a running caller - https://github.com/lbormann/autodarts-caller - (latest version)
+* You need to have a running WLED-Installation (0.11.0 at minimum required)

 ### Run by executable (Windows)